cds-snc/claim-tax-benefits-documentation/pages/_en/sub-page-one.md

 ---
 layout: page
-title: sub-page one
+title: Sub-page one
 lang: en
-trans_url: fr sub-page one
+trans_url: fr Sub-page one
 ---

-testing sub pages
+sub-page one